-The Dixie Fix Plan (Dixie Highway Corridor Access Management Redevelopment Plan) is a long range planning approach to relieve congestion problems and provide better access to Dixie Highway.
-It was conducted to identify transportation planning and design solutions to address Dixie Highway’s informal status as the most heavily traveled and congested arterial in Kenton County.
+The Dixie Fix Plan (Dixie Highway Corridor Access Management Redevelopment Plan) is a long-range planning approach to relieve traffic congestion problems and provide better access to Dixie Highway.
+It was conducted to identify transportation planning and design solutions to address one of the most heavily traveled and congested arterials in Kenton County.

 In addition to these recommended improvements, The Dixie Fix Plan provides a draft Ordinance, draft Memorandum of Understanding, and the discussion of numerous potential funding sources as references for use in advancing immediate implementation.